tslocke/agility/README.markdown

 ### Create the gemsets

+Because we're using bundler, it's not strictly necessary to create a separate gemset for each environment.
+However, we have found that bundler isolation is not perfect for older versions of Rails.
+Also these isolated gemsets are useful for the Hobo unit tests.

-Now create all the gemset and let bundler populate them
+Create all the gemsets and let bundler populate them

     rvm use 1.8.7   # just making sure rvm is initialized ./rvm-create-gemsets.sh